cmdcolin/awesome-jbrowse/README.md

 Some older instances may not load on TouchScreen due to a bug that was fixed in more recent versions of JBrowse.
 The javascript console will give a fatal error loading dgrid/TouchScroll.
 No workaround is available AFAIK

+Feel free to provide feedback and better species categorizations :)